Skip to content

 Modular Processing

 Brainlife Apps are designed to process one subject at a time.
 If a user wants to run an App across multiple subjects, the same App must be submitted as many times as there are subjects.
-This allows Amaretti to submit Apps as an individual jobs on HPC / high-throughput-computing systems, and even across multiple resources if necessary and/or when those resources are available.
+This allows Amaretti to submit Apps as individual jobs on HPC / high-throughput-computing systems, and even across multiple resources if necessary and/or when those resources are available.
 Eventually, this approach would enable us to submit jobs on truly D-HTC systems for a large "big data" processing.
 Submitting individual jobs for each subject also allows us to better handle error that occurs on certain subjects without impacting the overall workflows.
-As the number of processed subjects increases, it is more likely that some subjects will never complete successfully (such as due to data issue).
+As the number of processed subjects increases, it is more likely that some subjects will never complete successfully (such as due to data issues).

 Bulk Processing

-As we modularized our data processing, it created issues for managing our data processings.
+As we modularized our data processing, it created issues for managing our data processing.
 For example, if a user wants to submit a workflow consisting of 10 individual Apps across 200 subjects, it will require 2000(10x200) individual jobs to be submitted and monitored.

 The advantages are ...

-• Whenever new datasets becomes available (either uploaded by users, generated by another process, or by other rules), existing rules will automatically detect those new datasets and submit new jobs if necessary.
+• Whenever new datasets become available (either uploaded by users, generated by another process, or by other rules), existing rules will automatically detect those new datasets and submit new jobs if necessary.
 Pipeline rules can be configured once, and left alone for as long as necessary (nothing needs to be "resubmitted" to handle new datasets.)

 The disadvantages are ...

-• When there are many rules involved, it is difficult to understand the entire workflow (a better visualization might help)
+• When there are many rules involved it is difficult to understand the entire workflow (a better visualization might help)

 CLI